slinderman/theano_pyglm/README.md

 contributing
 -

-Hopefully this project will offer a substrate for sharing our expertise in GLMs.
+Ideally, this project will offer a substrate for sharing our expertise in GLMs.
 Feel free to contact me if you'd like to contribute!